jotasprout/jotasprout.github.io-OLD/_posts/2017-08-19-Cool-Essential-SQL-Commands.markdown

 Having said all that, whenever we give our database a command, we must tell it which table we're talking about.
 In this case, we want a list of all the comic book characters in a table called "characters."

-`SELECT * FROM characters`
+`SELECT * FROM characters;`

 You're already in the "comic-books" database, so you don't need to specify that.

+If I only want to see Marvel characters, I could say

+`SELECT * FROM characters WHERE publisher = 'Marvel';`

+If I wanted to delete all the DC characters, I would say

+`DELETE * FROM characters WHERE publisher = 'DC';`

+If I'm trying to write some code for use with the table or want to create a similar table, I need to know details about the columns such as what type of data it holds (text, date, integer, boolean) and how much data it can hold.
+The command for that is surprisingly human-friendly.

+`DESCRIBE characters;`